ViktorHaag/old-huron-archive/content/posts/underpinning-factions-in-traveller.rst

 **Attributes**.
-Every faction has a variable number of attributes that work roughly like *Traveller* skills; they describe how a faction impelements its ideas and how it reaches its goals.
+Every faction has a variable number of attributes that work roughly like *Traveller* skills; they describe how a faction implements its ideas and how it reaches its goals.
 As with *Traveller* skills, we use that same rough rating system.
 A rating of `0` indicates only a very basic level of capability (rather than no capability at all), with a swiftly widening scale of